RyanBran888/Apex-balancing-astronaut/README.md

 apex! apex! apex! space! yayayayaya! yippeee! space robot!!!!

 # what is it????????
-its a robot! that balances a ball on a plate, the goal is for the robot (who is going up on a weather balloon) to balance a ball on his plate without it falling off, despite the twisty and turny actions of the balloon
+its a robot! that balances a ball on a plate, the goal is for the robot (who is going up on a weather balloon) to balance a ball on his plate without it falling off, despite the twisty and turny actions of the balloon.
+Using a gyro sensor it dectects the tilt of the robot and tells a servo to move in the opposite direction as the gyuro is tilted to balance out the rotation.
+Two servos are used, one for foward and backword motion, and then one for left and right motion.

 # what we needed to do it
   a raspberry pico to hold our code